Pope Francis championed inclusion. LGBTQ Catholics hope a new pope will finish what he started.

 Thompson, who grew up Catholic, started to distance herself from religion during college, which also coincidentally was when she came out as a lesbian.
 Although her move away from religion was not due to her sexuality, she felt as though she couldn't return to Catholicism.
 That began to shift when Francis adopted a more compassionate tone toward LGBTQ people, and Thompson discovered communities that welcomed her.

-As the conclave approaches, Thompson is hopeful the new pope will continue the work Francis started.
+Ahead of the conclave, Thompson expressed hope that the next pope will continue the work Francis started.

 "I think there's a sense of nervousness, not being sure what is going to happen," Thompson said.
 "If we look at the structure of the College of Cardinals, Francis appointed so many cardinals that it seems unlikely we would … go back, but also, who's to say?"